 Bamboo Lyocell is also biodegradable.

 Organic hemp is one of our favorite environmentally-friendly fabrics because it is naturally sourced, durable, versatile, and biodegradable.
 In addition to not causing pollution, it can actually improve soil health by replenishing vital nutrients in the soil it is planted in.

-As if that weren’t enough, it is soft, light, highly breathable, sun-protective, and antimicrobial which all comes together to put organic hemp at the top of our list for sustainable fabrics.
+As if that weren’t enough, it is soft, light, highly breathable, sun-protective, and antimicrobial which all come together to put organic hemp at the top of our list for sustainable fabrics.

 Certifications to look out for here include: